-Cost per mile: "... cost per mile of Google or a competitor's autonomous taxi to drop by more than half to roughly 35 cents per mile in 2020"
+Cost per mile: "... cost per mile of Google or a competitor's autonomous taxi to drop by more than half to roughly 35 cents per mile in 2020 ...."

-Fewer personal cars: "Some Uber customers already have foregone personal cars and driver's licenses.
-Even today, vehicle owners-who effectively have prepaid for travel-leave their cars in the garage and use Uber, suggesting that the current system of mobility is inefficient and broken.
-Consequently, ARK believes that autonomous taxis are likely to become a dominant platform for point-to-point mobility in the U.S. and ultimately around the world."
+Fewer personal cars: "ARK believes that autonomous taxis are likely to become a dominant platform for point-to-point mobility in the U.S. and ultimately around the world."